deraxel/matrix/readMe.txt

-This program requires the user to add the file *.txt to be added to the execution of the file, matrix.exe Currently this program only handles inputs of whole integers The text file must follow the following format:  an integer representing the number of rows and columns in the first matrix, a carriage return, a matrix divided columns by a single space and a carriage return dividing the rows. the next matrix is divided by a single carriage return.
-This consists of a single integer followed by a carriage return.
-This should have the number of rows equal to the first integer in the file. x
+This program requires the user to add the file *.txt to be added to the execution of the file, matrix.exe The text file must follow the following format:  a number representing the number of Ix rows and Iy columns in the first matrix, a carriage return, a matrix divided rows by a single space and a carriage return dividing the col. Two data files are required to use gauseelim (which calculates gausing elimination) and LUcalc(which calculates LU decomposition and does gausing elimination to calculate an answer)
+Ix Iy
 11 1.
-1x
+1Ix
-.1 .. .x  (. represents every number between 1 and x)
+.1 .. .Ix  (. represents every number between 1 and x)
-x1 x. xx
-11
-.1
-x1
+Iy1 Iy.
+IyIx